TareqK/tareqk.github.io/aboutme.md

-I always enjoyed tinkering around, dissasembling and putting stuff back together, ever since I was a kid.
-My earliest memories were of me in the repair shop at my father's company - going about the job of polishing up Headsets before they go out to customers, because we dont ship things half done, then moving up to repair when as soon as they would let me hold a soldering iron.
+I always enjoyed tinkering around, disassembling and putting stuff back together, ever since I was a kid.
+My earliest memories were of me in the repair shop at my father's company - going about the job of polishing up Headsets before they go out to customers, because we don't ship things half done, then moving up to repair when as soon as they would let me hold a soldering iron.
 Ive always had pride in my work and my life